Droiidd/Economy-Plugin/README.md

 A basic economy plugin for minecraft 1.19.2

 >## Overview:
-> ---
->the economy plugin adds both a interactable bank and wallet for players to collect cash.
+>The economy plugin adds both a interactable bank and wallet for players to collect cash.
 >The wallet stores money temporarily, and you can risk losing it on death.
 The bank is to deposit money and keep it safe, but is only accessable through bankers.
 >## Features:
 > - Features a command to view wallet and bank balance